Working on the Dairy Farm, growing up Dairy: from the small family farm to large dairy Co-op

 Working on a large dairy farm is much like working in any corporate setting.
 You may be outside, you may be working with animals, but when push comes to shove, it is a business like any other.
 You have to make sure the product you are producing is high quality while keeping costs down.
 There are wages to consider and regulations that need to be adhered to.

 When I worked on a large dairy farm, I soon found out I had a lot to learn.
-I grew up on a small family owned dairy farm.
-The stalls for the cows were stationary and each milking cow had her particular spot in the barn.
+I grew up on a small family-owned dairy farm.
+The stalls for the cows were stationary, and each milking cow had her particular spot in the barn.
 They had over 800 milking head, a 16 cow parlor, milked around the clock, and the stalls were all free stall.
-The premise was completely new to me, and although I understood the basic milking principle, the way the farm was operated was totally different.
+The premise was entirely new for me, and although I understood the basic milking principle, the way the farm was operated was totally different.

 First I had to punch in and out like any company.
 I had specific hours in which I worked, and had co-workers.
 I started off working part time on weekends while I finished school.
 I feed the calves in the morning.
 While my father’s farm had maybe 10 calves at most at any given time, this farm had well over that.
+Each calf had to be given specific milk or water, the pens needed to be cleaned, some needed medicine, and all had to be looked after.
 Just feeding all the calves took over 2 hours, and this had to be done twice a day.

 After I finished school I started working there full time.
 In the beginning, I worked in the parlor milking cows or in the barn doing what they called “rounding up”.
 The cows were separated into different groups by pen.
 Each of the two free-stall barns had 4 large pens ranging from heifers to “hospital” (or sick) cows, dry cows, regular milking cows, along with other groups.